Formation of periodic FRB in binary systems with eccentricity: Results

 In the paradigm of the maser cyclotron emission described in Sec.~\ref{sec:Emission}, the emission frequency depends on the shock wave radius.
 In a massive binary system properties of the shock depend on the orbital phase and the viewing angle $\phi$.
 The evolution of the shock wave radius is presented in Fig.~\ref{fig:RTphidist}.
 As expected, the shock position is strongly anti-correlated with the optical depth which is presented in Fig.~\ref{fig:tauphitdist}.

 The dependency of the typical frequency on the shock radius is given in eq.~(\ref{eq:omaxrs}).
 The shock radius changes during the orbital period, so does the frequency.
 We illustrate the emission frequency evolution in Fig.~\ref{fig:nutdist} for $\dot{M}=4\times10^{-8}M_\odot$~yr$^{-1}$.
 A slightly higher value of the mass loss is chosen to make the transparency window narrower to fit better parameters of the FRB 180916.J0158+65.
-Darker areas correspond to the orbital phases where $\tau_9>1$ and $\tau_8>1$ is marked more light area.
+Darker areas correspond to the orbital phases where $\tau_9>1$ while phases where $\tau_8>1$ are marked with a lighter colour.
 White rectangles correspond to transparency ($\tau<1$) for the radio emission above 100 MHz.
 If flares have different values of the energy release and the Lorentz factor then the emission frequency can vary significantly from flare to flare even at a given orbital phase.
 Independently on the eccentricity, inside a transparent window the frequency systematically drifts from high to low frequency ($\sim$1~GHz~$\rightarrow$~$\sim$100~MHz).
-This feature seems to be in correspondence with observations \citep{2021ApJ...911L...3P}.
+This feature seems to be in correspondence with observations \citep{2021Natur.596..505P, 2021ApJ...911L...3P}.